 - Additional miles may be granted for special conditions and events based on flight activity, fare paid, geographic location, program participation, tier level status, and other conditions and events as determined by Frontier.
-Click here to learn more about our Fare Options program, and how you can maximize your mileage earning potential!

 - The following fare, payment, and/or passenger categories are excluded from earning miles in the Program:

 - Award tickets or free tickets of any kind

 - Tickets issued under trade and barter agreements with Frontier

 - Charter flights

 - Voluntary flight changes in lieu of non-stop and/or direct flights for the accumulation of additional mileage are not permitted